aatayde/100DaysOfCode/files/Day030/README.md

 #### Learning how to plan out my work

     if im going to work on a problem, I want to find the best solution with the least amount of processes.
     Thinking about the maximum benifits & minimum disadvantages.

 ##### Objective

     code for an hour everyday for 100 days.

     list of things im going to do every project

+##### Processes

-    - create a branch named the day of the coding
+- create a branch named after coding day number

     format: Day-30
-    - create a folder name after coding day numbebr
+- create a folder named after coding day numbebr

     format: Day030
-    - Create a markdown file names README.md & the contents of # Day 30
+- Create a markdown file named README.md & the following content

+    format: # Day 30 ## code name ### Resources

 ###### Just start

     Run automator on macOS